Lehigh Valley Credit Restoration logo

 • Unverifiable claim of 'zero unsatisfied customers' with no third-party reviews or ratings

-• No explicit mention of CROA compliance or specific procedures for disputing legitimate errors on credit reports—focus appears limited to debt negotiation
+• No explicit mention of CROA compliance or specific procedures for disputing reported errors to review on credit reports—focus appears limited to debt negotiation

 • Rejects debt-challenging letters as ineffective, which may leave actual reporting errors on credit unaddressed